slinso/goTemplateBenchmark/README.md

 * [Quicktemplate](https://github.com/valyala/quicktemplate)
 * [Hero](https://github.com/shiyanhui/hero)

+## special benchmarks for comparison
+* Go text/template (do not use this for HTML)
+* StaticString - Use one static string for the whole Template to have a base time
+* DirectBuffer - Use go to write the HTML by hand to the buffer

 ## transpiling to Go Template
 * [Damsel](https://github.com/dskinner/damsel)
 I won't benchmark transpiling engines, because transpilation should just happen once at startup.
 If you cache the transpilation result, which is recommended, you would have the same performance numbers as html/template for rendering.